Roy Farran: Alexander Rubowitz affair

-On 6 May 1947, 16-year-old Alexander Rubowitz disappeared while putting up posters for Jewish paramilitary group Lehi.
-Palestine police CID believed he had been caught and killed by Farran's squad; Gurney ordered them "to proceed with the case as an ordinary criminal offence with the object of bringing Farran and any other accused to trial".
+On 6 May 1947, 17-year-old Alexander Rubowitz disappeared while putting up posters for Jewish paramilitary group Lehi.
+Palestine police CID believed he had been caught and killed by Farran's squad; Gurney ordered them "to proceed with the case as an ordinary criminal offence with the object of bringing Farran and any other accused to trial."

-According to an account ruled inadmissible at Farran's trial, Rubowitz was taken to a remote location where, after brutal attempts to extract information, he was killed by Farran with a rock and the body given to an Arab for disposal.
+According to an account ruled inadmissible at Farran's trial, Rubowitz was taken to a remote location where, after being tortured to extract information, he was beaten to death by Farran with a rock and the body given to an Arab for disposal.
 His body was never found.
 Suspicions of Farran's involvement were first raised after a grey trilby hat, bearing the name Farran or Farkan, was found near the street corner where a struggling Rubowitz was seen being pushed into a car.
 Farran claimed he was being framed and fled to Syria.
-Colonel Bernard Fergusson persuaded Farran to return voluntarily.
+The Syrians, who were sympathetic to Farran, offered him political asylum, hoping he would train their troops for special operations against the Zionists.
+The case was discussed by the Syrian government.
+However, Colonel Bernard Fergusson persuaded Farran to return voluntarily.
 However, when, contrary to Fergusson's assurances, he was arrested, Farran escaped to Jordan, finally returning when he heard of reprisals being planned against British officers.
 He was brought to trial in a British military court in Jerusalem.

 Farran was court martialled on a charge of murdering Alexander Rubowitz.
 Colonel Fergusson, to whom Farran was said to have confessed his guilt, refused to testify, on the grounds that he might incriminate himself.

 Notes made by Farran while in custody and found after his escape reportedly contained a confession but were judged to be preparation for his defence and thus inadmissible under the rules of lawyer-client privilege.
 The prosecution failed to prove the hat was Farran's or even that Rubowitz was actually dead.
 The result was that the case collapsed for lack of evidence.
+On 2 October 1947, Farran was acquitted.
 Rubowitz's family made many unsuccessful attempts to revive the case.
 Alexander Rubowitz's body has never been found.
-After the trial Fergusson was told to resign and be out of the country within 36 hours.
+After the trial, Fergusson was told to resign and leave the country within 36 hours.